rajyraman/Levelup-for-Dynamics-CRM/README.md

 Action | What it does
 --- | ---
 **Logical Names** | Displays logical names for fields, tabs and sections.
+**Clear Logical Names** | Restores the form to the original state, by removing the schema name textboxes.
 **God Mode** | Makes all mandatory fields optional.
 Makes hidden fields/tabs/sections visible.
 Makes read-only fields editable.
 **Record Properties** | Displays information about current record like Created By, Created On, Modified By, Modified on, Permissions and Owner.
 **Changed Fields** | Highlights fields in the form that have been changed, but not saved yet.